DGCO-Stinc/Engels/README.md

 + Type - Defines if its an income or expence.
 + Amount - Specifies the amount in euro's.

-After subitting your form you can find it in either the expence tab or the income tab.
+After submitting your form you can find it in either the expence tab or the income tab.